 - Unlock a DIMM slot by pressing the retaining clips outward.
-Align a DIMM to the slot in the way that the notch of the DIMM matches the break of the slot. - Insert the DIMMf irmly and vertically into the slot until the retaining clips nap back in place and the DIMM is properly seated.
+Align a DIMM on the slot such that the notch on the DIMM matches the break on the slot. - Insert the DIMM firmly and vertically into the sld until the retaining chip snap back in place and the Dimm is properly seated.